Yvonnet-L/PayMyBuddy/README.md

 - Spring Security
 ### Installing

 Here are the links for the prerequisites necessary for proper operation.
-In addition, I invite you to download postman to test the urls of the application.
+In addition.

  Install Java:
 * https://www.oracle.com/fr/java/technologies/javase-downloads.html